sirineb/Java-Core/README.md

 Java 8 enables implementing (default and static) methods inside of an interface.
 Then the difference between a java 8 interface and an abstract class is that interfaces are not a part of the class hierarchy and still does not allow constructors nor non final or private members.

+### Enumerations
+Enumerations are classes that have a predefined list of constants.
+These constants are actually static instances of the enumeration type.
+All enumerations extend Enum so they cannot extend any other class but they still can implement any interface.

+Enumerations can only have private constructors or package private ones.
+Only the Enumeration can call the constructors to build its constant values.

 ### strictfp
 `strictfp` can only be used for interfaces, classes and non abstract methods.
 It cannot be used on attributes, abstract methods and constructors.
 It was introduced back in java 1.2 and its sole existence reason is to make sure floating points calculations have the same result for all platforms (16/32/63 bits processors).
 For the record, it's an implementation of the IEEE 754 standards for floating points processing.